HomeMindful EatingGut Health 101

 How to Improve Your Gut Health?

-Now that we know what’s going on inside the gut we have research-backed tips to keeping it in perfect condition.
-It is important to be mindful of what you are putting into your body therefore two ways to go about maintaining good gut health are improving and reducing certain foods you eat.
-Taking supplements such as probiotics can increase your gut health however a great natural alternative is eating fermented foods that contain probiotics such as those listed below.
+Now that we know what’s going on inside the gut, we have research-backed tips for keeping it in perfect condition.
+It is important to be mindful of what you are putting into your body; therefore, two ways to go about maintaining good gut health are improving and reducing certain foods you eat.
+Taking supplements such as probiotics can increase your gut health; however, a great natural alternative is eating fermented foods that contain probiotics, such as those listed below.

 • Fermented vegetables